 Japanese movie, AKA Shiryôha.
 Usui is the director of a popular supernatural T.V. show called Spirit Sightings.
 He is contacted by Tsuyoshi, who wants his apparently possessed sister Runa to get a free televised exorcism.
 Runa is opposed to the idea, and for good reason: the dead waves, which are “Radio waves believed to harbor paranormal attributes.
 They are carried primarily over television signals…and can have extremely baneful effects on some viewers” (like a high rate of suicides).
 The exorcism fails, and Tsuyoshi, not the most level-headed guy to begin with, goes berserk.

 There are a few eerie moments, particularly during Runa’s exorcism, when it’s revealed that creepy squirmy ghostie things are grabbing Tsuyoshi and Runa.
-The acting is good for the most part, though the actor who plays Tsuyoshi goes a bit overboard.
+The acting is competent for the most part, though the actor who plays Tsuyoshi goes a bit overboard.
 The makeup is good, and the movie is pretty original.
 However, what stuck with me most when I first saw the movie five years ago was that when Usui is afraid he gives high-pitched squeals of terror most unbecoming to a Japanese gentleman.
 I was watching it with my sisters, and we all laughed hysterically.